SarthakRout/PClub-CP/README.md

 ### Output
 YES
 ### Explanation
 The horse starts from {2,1} area.
 If the horse goes right east, it is stopped by in the 2nd step at {1,2}.
 So, only one area is occupied but if it goes up north it is stopped at the opposite corner {2,0} where it occupies 2 units of area.
+Here {n,d} represents the state of the box and not its coordinate.
 ### Input
+446960 10 4
+2 4
+4369 14877 13318 9296 16844 17659 29815 5912
+18280 11149 9935 26920 17462 20846 138 6425
 ### Output
+NO
+### Explanation
+Whichever path you take, you get stopped after getting to {13318,9296}, you lose your fight at {16844,17659}.
+You get a maximum of 3 uni areas which is less than 4.